For the Love of Yoga

 Yoga means different things to different people.

-Many people have the perception that yoga is a form of physical exercise in which young women with perfect bodies tie themselves in knots, or balance in a head stand with each muscle in perfect alignment, while maintaining an air of grace and ease.
+Many people have the perception that yoga is a form of physical exercise in which young women with perfect bodies tie themselves in knots or balance in a headstand with each muscle in perfect alignment while maintaining an air of grace and ease.

-It is very easy to fall into the trap of becoming totally body focused bordering on obsessed, missing the point all together.
+It is very easy to fall into the trap of becoming totally body-focused, bordering on obsessed, missing the point altogether.

-With Ahimsa (non-violence) being one of the Yama’s (ethics) in yoga, I do not push people.Ahimsa applies not only to not harming others, but also to not harming ourselves.
+With Ahimsa (non-violence) being one of the Yama’s (ethics) in yoga, I do not push people.Ahimsa applies not only to not harming others but also to not harming ourselves.
 Click To Tweet

 These aspects are deeply ingrained in what I love about teaching yoga, together with the Yama of Satya (Truth).

-In that time and space a group of people have one thing in common;
+In that time and space, a group of people have one thing in common;

-Yes, we engage the physical body and telling our muscles to do specific things, which is the point.
+Yes, we engage the physical body and tell our muscles to do specific things, which is the point.

-We become aware of the body and muscles we had no idea that we had, or that we could actively choose to engage them.
+We become aware of the body and muscles we had no idea that we had or that we could actively choose to engage them.

 We are no longer on autopilot.

-Neither autopilot of the body, nor the mind.
-The breath deepens and slows and with it the random thoughts that pop into your head become less.
+Neither autopilot of the body nor the mind.
+The breath deepens and slows, and with it, the random thoughts that pop into your head become less.